eflamm-of-passion/dragon-request/README.md

 ## TODO

-- fix the integration test
 - validate the properties type (probably use an interface)
+- delete the test database file
 - integrate a frontend

 ## Architecture